Rillieux/Contacts/README.md

 :scroll: Category

 Each `contact` will have the following properties: `firstName`, `lastName`, and `birthdate`.
-These properties will be reflected in compueted properties to show how to avoid handling optionals in SwiftUI view structs.
+These properties will be reflected in computed properties to show how to avoid handling optionals in SwiftUI view structs.
 In addition, each contact can be assigned to one category or to none, allowing an example of `.none` employing a `Picker` in a form view, as explained in Standford University's course CS193p, lectures 11 and 12, found here: https://cs193p.sites.stanford.edu/.

 A contact may also have one or more contactImages which will make use of the `PhotoSelectAndCrop` project found here: https://github.com/Rillieux/PhotoSelectAndCrop.
 The ContactImage entity will show how to use CoreData's "external storage" for large BLOB data.